How Virtual Advisers Help Low-Income Students Apply To College

 That wasn't quite what she'd expected, though.
 "I just always wanted to have that out-of-state experience ... spread my wings!"

-But, McKenna adds, she's the kind of girl that can be amazing anywhere.
+But, McKenna adds, she's the kind of girl who can be amazing anywhere.

 The final decision